denoc1/Lab-2-2025/README.md

 2. **Define Variables**
    Create the following variables in your program:
+   - `String studentName` - set it up to any name.
    - `int studentID` – set it to a made-up 6-digit number.
    - `int creditsEarned` – set it to a reasonable number (e.g., 45).
    - `int creditsThisSemester` – set it to a reasonable number (e.g., 15).